NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 # Setting Up Your Environment

 # Installs

 ## Hardware

 Up until now, you didn't have the power to destroy your machine, but within the first two weeks of attending NewForce you will have that power.
-Go buy a backup drive RIGHT NOW and start backing up your entire hard drive.
+We recommend buying a backup drive RIGHT NOW and start backing up your entire hard drive.

-**Seriously, right now!**

 ---